monsieurbadia/w2gl.js/README.md

 ## Problem❓

-*to make a film, a director needs 3 things: a scene, a camera and a monitor.
-It's exactly the same in the world of shaders.
-But implementing webgl natively is not an easy task.
-Then it's really not easy to keep the code clean with this API.
-Fortunately, new libraries have already solved this problem.
-Thanks to them!
+*to make a film, a director needs 3 things: a scene, a camera and a monitor. it's exactly the same in the world of shaders.
+But implementing webgl natively is not an easy task. then it's really not easy to keep the code clean with this api. fortunately, new libraries have already solved this problem. thanks to them!
 Even though it has become easier to create webgl shaders with these libraries, sur still has to redefine the same instructions before we can have fun with our shaders.*

 ### three.js